jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-39.md

-+++
+---
-title= "Severity to students does them harm" description= "Severe punishment during teaching harms the student, especially little children, because it belongs among the things that make for a bad habit" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2022-01-03 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-37" linkbtext= "Part 37" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-42" linkftext= "Part 42" heading= "Part 39" icon = "/icons/ibn.jpg"
+title: "Severity to students does them harm"
+description: "Severe punishment during teaching harms the student, especially little children, because it belongs among the things that make for a bad habit"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 37"
+date: 2021-11-08
+---

 <!-- ## 39.
 Severity to students does them harm -->

 Severe punishment during teaching harms the student, especially little children, because it belongs among the things that make for a bad habit.

-Students, 1191 slaves, and servants who are brought up with injustice and (tyrannical) force are overcome by it.
+Students, <!-- 1191 --> slaves, and servants who are brought up with injustice and (tyrannical) force are overcome by it.
 It makes them feel oppressed and causes them to lose their energy.
 It makes them lazy and induces them to lie and be insincere.

 That is, their outward behavior differs from what they are thinking, because they are afraid that they will have to suffer tyrannical treatment (if they tell the truth).
 Thus, they are taught deceit and trickery.

 This becomes their custom and character.
-They lose the quality that goes with social and political organization and makes people human, namely, (the desire to) protect and defend themselves and their homes, and they become dependent on others.
-1192 Indeed, their souls become too indolent to (attempt to) acquire the virtues and good character qualities.
+They lose the quality that goes with social and political organization and makes people human, namely, (the desire to) protect and defend themselves and their homes, and they become dependent on others. <!-- 1192 -->

+Their souls become too indolent to (attempt to) acquire the virtues and good character qualities.

 Thus, they fall short of their potentialities and do not reach the limit of their humanity.
-As a result, they revert to the stage of "the lowest of the low."
-1193
+As a result, they revert to the stage of "the lowest of the low." <!-- 1193 -->

-That 1194 is what happened to every nation that fell under the yoke of tyranny and learned through it the meaning of injustice.
+That <!-- 1194 --> is what happened to every nation that fell under the yoke of tyranny and learned through it the meaning of injustice.

 One may check this by (observing) any person who is not in control of his own affairs and has no authority on his side to guarantee his (safety).

 One will thus be able to infer (from the observable facts) that things are (as I have stated).
 One may look at the Jews and the bad character they have acquired, 1195 such that they are described in every region and period as having the quality of khurj, 1196 which, according to well-known technical terminology, means "insincerity and trickery."
 The reason is what we have (just) said.